mickknutson/spring_security_course/chapter03/chapter03.05/README.md

-# Chapter 03.01
+# Chapter 03.05

-## Custom Authentication
+## Create custom AuthenticationProvider Object
-This chapter is the chapter BASE and continues from the previous
-chapter section, from here, we build on top of this base.
+This chapter is the chapter BASE and continues from the previous chapter section, from here, we build on top of this base.

 ## Tasks

->* Creating a custom UserContext
->* In this section we create a custom User Context with the SpringSecurityUserContext
+> * Create a new class named EventUserAuthenticationProvider.java
+> * > * Refactor SecurityConfig.java file to refer to our newly created EventUserAuthenticationProvider object

+> * Execute/Run the updated code and test

 ---